jrg94/educator-dashboard/data/patch-notes.md

 by the most recent semester first and include any changes, updates, additions, or removals I made during or for that semester.

-## Spring 2024
+## Year 5 of Teaching

+- Became a lecturer at OSU
+- Started teaching software 2 (CSE 2231)
+- Taught 6 sections of 40 students of software 2

+**Spring 2024**

+- Started tracking patch notes
 - Drafted a VSCode monorepo for software 2 to pilot during Spring 2024

-## Autumn 2023

-- Started teaching software 2 (CSE 2231)
+**Autumn 2023**

 - Created checklists for all 10 projects in software 2
 - Created rubrics for all 10 projects in software 2
 - Piloted a portfolio project in software 2 where students create their own OSU component

-## Spring 2023
+## Year 4 of Teaching

+- Taught 4 sections of 40 students of software 1

+**Spring 2023**

 - Started allowing students in software 1 to resubmit projects after making corrections

-## Autumn 2021
+- Created checklists for all 11 projects in software 1

+## Year 3 of Teaching

+- Taught 2 sections of 40 students of software 1

+**Spring 2022**

+- Created checklist for all 11 projects in software 1

+**Autumn 2021**

-- Created rubrics for all of the software 1 projects
+- Created rubrics for all 11 projects in software 1

-## Autumn 2020 & Spring 2021

-- Changed departments and took a year off to do graduate research

-## Spring 2020
+- Started creating homework solutions for software 1

+## Year 2 of Teaching

+- Started teaching software 1 (CSE 2221)
+- Taught 2 sectiona of 40 students of software 1

+**Spring 2020**

 - Held a Small Group Instructional Diagnostic (SGID) with my software 1 class
 - Completed a portion of the semester online due to COVID

-## Autumn 2019

-- Started teaching software 1 (CSE 2221)
+**Autumn 2019**

-- Administered teaching team rubrics to teaching assistants only
+- Administered grading guidelines to teaching assistants only

-## Autumn 2018
+## Year 1 of Teaching

 - Started teaching introduction to Java (CSE 1223)
+- Taught 2 sections of 40 students of introduction to Java

+**Autumn 2018**

 - Learned to always ask students to request extensions in writing